radams15/CircuitTesterDocs/Analysis/chap-4/existing_solutions.md

 It is a very easy to understand system, which is obviously designed for students, but possibly younger students than I am targeting.

+It seems to be focused more on simplicity than on learning though, so I will remove the unnecessary components like dogs and money, although an insulator could be an interesting addition to my simulator at some point.

 ---